 The story of Old Rip was the second (see Part 1) news event that Boyce House scooped in two months in 1927-1928.
 His coverage of these two events would carry him from small-town Eastland to big-city Fort Worth, where he would live, write, achieve fame, die, and be buried.

 Boyce House was born in Arkansas in 1896, son of a country newspaper editor.
-House moved to Texas for his health in 1920, just in time to get caught up in the 1919-1921 Ranger oil boom in Eastland County.
+House moved to Texas for his health in 1920 during the Ranger oil boom in Eastland County.
 By 1921 he was editor of the Eastland newspaper.

 In an article in the Star-Telegram in 1938 House recalled the saga of Old Rip: